CxRes/events-query-test/considerations/iana.md

 ## The HTTP Events Field Registry {#events-field-registry}

-IANA is requested to create a new registry, "HTTP Events Field Registry", under the [Hypertext Transfer Protocol (HTTP) Parameters](https://www.iana.org/assignments/http-parameters/) registry.
+IANA is requested to create a new registry, "HTTP Events Field Registry", under the [Hypertext Transfer Protocol (HTTP) Parameters](https://www.iana.org/assignments/http-parameters/) registry to register properties for use in the =Events= header field.
 New registrations will use the Specification Required policy ({{RFC8126, Section 4.6}}).

 ### Template {#events-field-registry-template}

 The registration template for the "HTTP Events Field Registry" is:

-+ Name: A Dictionary ({{[HTTP-SF], Section 3.2}}) key to be used in the =Events= header field.
++ Property Name: A Dictionary ({{HTTP-SF, Section 3.2}}) key to be used in the =Events= header field.

-+ Structured Type: The Structured Data Type of the value associated with the key, according to requirements in {{Section 3.2 of [HTTP-SF]}}.
++ Structured Type: The Structured Data Type of the value associated with the key, according to requirements in {{Section 3.2 of HTTP-SF}}.

 + Optional Parameters: An enumeration of optional parameters, and their values, associated with the entry.